MethSarcus/leagueConstitution/README.md

 - The draft order for the rookie draft will be determined based on both regular and post-season results
 - Picks 1-6 will be assigned in inverse order of the regular season standings.
 - Picks 7-12 will be assigned in inverse order of the postseason standings
-- An additional pick (1.13) will be awarded to the winner of the consolation bracket

 ### Rookie Draft Settings ###
 - There will be 4 rounds of the rookie draft.